 - Shared and per-user authentication supporting both service accounts and individual flows

-- Complete audit trails tracking every authentication event
+- Complete audit trails tracking authentication and access events

 Manual Implementation Alternatives: